Graduate Business Programs

 - Designed specifically for adult learners and busy professionals – high level of customer service

 - Classes offered in the evening and online

 - Financial aid and Tuition Deferment plan available

 - Small class sizes

 - Complete the MBA or OM program in as little as 2 1/2 years or less, part time

 - Start classes in Fall, Spring, or Summer

 - Easy application process - NO letters of recommendation or GRE/GMAT required!

-For more information on our graduate Business programs, contact:
+For information on our Graduate Business programs, please contact:

 Misericordia University has received specialized accreditation for its business programs through the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
 The business programs in the following degrees are accredited by the IACBE: